 Locking into a merchant account can determine the success and growth of your business.
 It’s a big step.
 And how can you be sure you’ve selected the right provider?
 Having a payments processing system that you can count on to be up and running and ready to accept a wide variety of payments, at any time, is also essential.

-You want to select a provider that has a proven track record of processing secure payments, connecting you to the latest payments technologies, and who offers a competitive rate and serves up great customer support.
-Doing your homework upfront about a merchant account provider will save you lots of hassle—not to mention money—in the long run.
+It’s important to select a merchant services provider that has a proven track record of processing secure payments, connects you to the latest payments technologies, offers a competitive rate and serves up great customer support.
+Doing your homework upfront about a merchant account provider will save you a lot of hassle—not to mention money—in the long run.

 #1: What is the reputation of your merchant account provider?

-Selecting a merchant account provider that has a positive, long-standing reputation in the payments processing industry is important.
+Selecting a merchant account provider that has a positive, long-standing reputation in the payments processing industry is vital.
 Here are some ways that you can learn more about the reputation of any merchant account providers you’re considering for your credit card processing services:

 - Talk to others in your industry about the payments processors they’ve used in the past and those they’re currently using.
 Ask them what they liked most about them, or why they switched to another provider.
 Ask them which merchant account features have been most helpful to them.